25 best things to do in Egypt

 Shawarma with chicken on wood table © MOUTASEM PHOTOGRAPHY/Shutterstock

-4. Watch mesmerising bellydancing
+4. Watch belly dancing

 The centuries-old tradition of raqs sharqi is best seen at clubs where locals go.
 Egyptian belly dancing is known for its controlled and precise movements.
 Watching this art form will give you a glimpse into the country’s colorful culture.

-Bellydancing is an ancient art form with roots in various cultures and traditions, and it has evolved over time to include different styles and techniques.
+Belly dancing is an ancient art form with roots in various cultures and traditions, and it has evolved over time to include different styles and techniques.
 In Egypt, belly dancing is often part of traditional celebrations and ceremonies, and it's also a popular form of entertainment at restaurants and events.

 belly-dancer-shutterstock_755916193